 Love to Live, Live to Froth

-Meet Nandji, a 40ft Bruce Roberts Cutter with one mast, one mainsail, two headsails, and two humans who call her home.
+Meet Nandji, a 40ft Bruce Roberts Cutter with one mast, one main sail, two head sails, and two humans who call her home.
 Jarred Laver, also known as Yosh, and Bonita Herewane live their lives aboard the Nandji with plans to see the world from the deck of the beloved sailing yacht.
-Cruising along with their dog, Marley, the couple enjoys Nandji’s high sides, large flat deck, and three quarter length keel, which makes for smooth and comfortable sailing.
-Hailing from Australia, Yosh and Bonita are no strangers to life on the go, having previously lived on a bus before trading in their wheels for sea legs.
+Cruising along with their dog, Marley, the couple enjoy Nandji’s high sides, large flat deck, and three quarter length keel which makes for smooth and comfortable sailing.
+Hailing from Australia, Yosh and Bonita are no strangers to a life on the go, having previously lived on a bus before trading in their wheels for sea legs.
 Nandji’s cabin features two large couches, a queen size bed, clothing storage, and a galley.
 There is space to hold over 400 Litres of fresh water hidden beneath the furniture. #Sealife means small spaces, long stretches between restocking supplies, and being ready for anything.

 Staying healthy, happy, and well-fed on their adventures from one port to the next is a crucial aspect of life aboard Nandji.
-The galley is equipped with a gas cooker and stove, a sink, cupboards for storing food and essentials, and two fridges.
-The Dometic Coolmatic CRX 80 can function as a fridge, freezer, or both.
-The game-changer, their Dometic Coolmatic CD30 drawer fridge, can fit anywhere, tucked away for easy access.
-With these tools, the couple can bring dairy products, fresh fruits and vegetables, and meats on their journeys from one location to the next and keep things fresh much longer than they could with an icebox.
+The galley is equipped with a gas cooker and stove, a sink, cupboards for storing food and essentials, and two refrigerators.
+The Dometic Coolmatic CRX 80 can function as a refrigerator, freezer, or both.
+The game-changer, their Dometic Coolmatic CD30 drawer fridge can fit anywhere, tucked away for easy access.
+With these tools, the couple can bring dairy products, fresh fruits and vegetables, and meats on their journeys from one location to the next and keep things fresh much longer than they could with a cooler.
 The ability to freeze the fish they catch has also been a huge lifestyle improvement for the sailing duo.